manuzrpEd/CurrencyConverter-Django/README.md

 git remote add origin https://github.com/<your-github-username>/<github-repository-name>.git
 ```

-d) Git will track changes to this directory.
-Any time that we want to make changes within the directory and we want to deploy our code to GitHub, we will follow these commands
+d) Git will track changes to the `currency` directory.
+Any time that we want to make changes within the directory and we want to deploy our code to GitHub, we will follow these commands:
 ```
 git checkout main
 git add .